-Federal Perkins Loans.
 Graduate students may borrow up to \$40,000.
 This total includes any amount previously borrowed under Federal Perkins Loans for undergraduate study.
 Repayment for new borrowers begins nine months after the student graduates or leaves school.
 Eligibility for such a loan is based on demonstrated financial need.
 Perkins Loans average \$1,000 per annum.
+FEDERAL DIRECT SUBSIDIZED LOANS.

-Federal Direct Subsidized Loans.
-The Direct Loan program enables the student to borrow a low-interest loan for educational expenses.
+The Direct Loan program enables the student to borrow a lowinterest loan for educational expenses.
 All students are required to complete a Free Application for Federal Student Aid (FAFSA) before a promissory note can be processed.
 A graduate or professional student may borrow up to \$8,500 per year.
-The interest rate for first-time borrowers is variable with a cap at 8.25 percent.
+The interest rate for firsttime borrowers is variable with a cap at 8.25 percent.
 The total amount outstanding that a graduate or professional student may borrow is \$65,500, including loans previously made at the undergraduate level.

-Federal Work-Study Program.
+FEDERAL WORK-STUDY PROGRAM.

 Eligibility is based on demonstrated financial need.
 Graduate students may apply if enrolled at least half-time.
 Jobs may be arranged either on campus or off campus with a public or private nonprofit agency such as a hospital.
 If eligible, a student may be employed for as many as 15 hours a week during regular academic sessions and 40 hours per week during vacation periods.
 In general, the salary received is based on the current minimum wage, but it is also related to the type of work performed and the proficiency required of the student.

-Federal Direct Unsubsidized Loan.
+FEDERAL DIRECT UNSUBSIDIZED LOAN.

 Graduate and professional students are eligible to borrow through the Unsubsidized Loan program.
 A Free Application for Federal Student Aid (FAFSA) is required.
 Graduate students are entitled to borrow \$10,000 per year in addition to the amounts that they may borrow under the Federal Direct Subsidized Loan Program.
 The total amount that a student may borrow through the subsidized and unsubsidized programs is \$138,000.
 This includes loans received during undergraduate study.
 The interest rate is variable with a cap at 8.25 percent.
 Aid that is received through one's department can affect one's total loan eligibility.

-Emergency Loans.
+EMERGENCY LOANS.

 Undergraduate and graduate students may have difficulty with temporary, unanticipated expenses.
 The Office of Scholarships and Financial Aid offers a 30-day, no-interest loan to assist with such temporary difficulties.
 Contact the Office of Scholarships and Financial Aid for further information regarding emergency loans.

-Financial Aid Recipient Withdrawals.
+FINANCIAL AID RECIPIENT WITHDRAWALS.

 If you are a recipient of Title IV federal financial aid funds (Examples: Direct/Stafford Student Loans, Perkins Loan, Nursing Student Loan, Supplemental Educational Opportunity Grant (SEOG), Pell Grant, Direct/Parent Loan.) and your enrollment terminates through official withdrawal, your financial aid award must be reviewed for possible adjustment.
 Financial aid eligibility is based on the cost of education (tuition, mandatory fees, housing, meal plan, books, etc.) incurred for the entire semester and is contingent upon completion of that semester.
 When you withdraw, federal regulations mandate that any unearned aid be returned to the federal aid programs.
 The percent of aid earned is based on the date of withdrawal divided by the total number of days in the semester.
 Title IV recipients are governed by federal policy if they withdraw prior to completing 60% of the semester.

-If your institutional charges are reduced or recalculated, thi change may result in the reduction of recipients' other sources o financial aid.
+If your institutional charges are reduced or recalculated, this change may result in the reduction of recipients' other sources of financial aid.
+FAILURE TO WITHDRAW OFFICIALLY.